DETAILED ACTION

 Greyscale

-Regarding claim 8, Chen and Liang teach all the limitations of claim 7, see above, however, do not explicitly teach the second angle at each position on the windward surface of each first grille bar of the plurality of first grille bars continuously decreases along a direction from a connection position between the first grille bar and the outer ring to a connection position between the first grille bar and the first inner ring; and a difference between the second angle of the windward surface at the connection position between the first grille bar and the outer ring and the second angle of the windward surface at the connection position between the first grille bar and the first inner ring is less than or equal to 5°.
+Regarding claim 8, Liang teaches all the limitations of claim 7, see above, however, do not explicitly teach the second angle at each position on the windward surface of each first grille bar of the plurality of first grille bars continuously decreases along a direction from a connection position between the first grille bar and the outer ring to a connection position between the first grille bar and the first inner ring; and a difference between the second angle of the windward surface at the connection position between the first grille bar and the outer ring and the second angle of the windward surface at the connection position between the first grille bar and the first inner ring is less than or equal to 5°.

 However, Liang recognizes the second angle as being a result effective variable that could be optimized to help avoid bad wind expanding and wind increased resistance effects (Liang machine learning page 8 ¶6).